Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Application to stacked polytopes

 \subsection{The minimal resolution for stacked polytopes}

-Assume $d \geq 2$ is a fixed integer.
-Recall from \cite [p.~448]{TH2}, that starting from a $d$-simplex one can add new vertices by building shallow pyramids over facets to obtain a simplicial convex $d$-polytope with $m$ vertices, called a \emph{stacked polytope} $P_d(m)$.
-We denote by $\Delta P_d (m)$ the boundary simplicial complex of the simplicial polytope $P_d (m)$.
-By definition, $\Delta P_d(m)$ has as elements the empty set and the sets of vertices of the proper faces of $P_d(m)$, cf.~\cite[Corollary~5.2.7]{BH}.
-There is a slight abuse of notation here, since the combinatorial type of $\Delta P_d(m)$ does not depend only on $d$ and $m$ but also on the specific choices of the sequence of facets we used when building the shallow pyramids.
-The graded Betti numbers $b_{ij}$ of the Stanley-Reisner ring $k[\Delta P_d(m)]$ have been calculated in \cite[Theorem~1.1]{TH2}, and it turns out that they only depend on $d$ and $m$.
+Assume $d\geq2$ is a fixed integer.
+Recall from \cite[p.~448]{TH2}, that starting from a $d$-simplex one can add new vertices by building shallow pyramids over facets to obtain a simplicial convex $d$-polytope with $m$ vertices, called a \emph{stacked polytope} $P_{d}(m)$.
+We denote by $\Delta P_{d}(m)$ the boundary simplicial complex of the simplicial polytope $P_{d}(m)$.
+By definition, $\Delta P_{d}(m)$ has as elements the empty set and the sets of vertices of the proper faces of $P_{d}(m)$, cf.~\cite[Corollary~5.2.7]{BH}.
+There is a slight abuse of notation here, since the combinatorial type of $\Delta P_{d}(m)$ does not depend only on $d$ and $m$ but also on the specific choices of the sequence of facets we used when building the shallow pyramids.
+The graded Betti numbers $b_{ij}$ of the Stanley-Reisner ring $k[\Delta P_{d}(m)]$ have been calculated by Terai and Hibi in \cite[Theorem~1.1]{TH2}, and it turns out that they only depend on $d$ and $m$.
+Later Herzog and Li Marzi \cite{HM} constructed the minimal graded free resolution of $k[\Delta P_{d}(m)]$.
+In Theorem~\ref{thm!applicationtostackedpolytopes} we give a different proof of their result based on Theorem~\ref{thm!mainalgebrathm}.